ocrmypdf/OCRmyPDF/README.rst

    docker run -v "$(pwd):/home/docker"   ocrmypdf --skip-text test.pdf output.pdf

 Note that ``ocrmypdf`` has its own separate ``-v VERBOSITYLEVEL`` argument to control debug verbosity.
 All Docker arguments should before the ``ocrmypdf`` image name and all arguments to ``ocrmypdf`` should be listed after.

-The Docker image provides the English, French, German and Spanish language packs. `All other language packs <https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages>`__ are available in the larger image ``jbarlow83/ocrmypdf-polyglot``.

 Installing on Mac OS X